My Child is Trying Hard at School, but still Falling Behind

 You know your child is smart and capable – but they are falling behind no matter how much effort they are putting in.

-Perhaps you’re feeling stuck, as I did, with no idea how to help.?
+Perhaps you’re feeling stuck, as I once did, wondering how best to help?

 Maybe you are confused by so much conflicting advice – but worry about what might actually be most helpful.